 The first line starts with, “In glittering Shanghai, a monster awakens”, and what ensues is a story with palpitating momentum, each scene a careful buildup to the end, leaving a trail of heart-stopping destruction in its wake.
 From the very first line, I felt myself transported to 1920s bustling Shanghai.
 I felt myself stepping inside burlesque clubs, blinded by the lights.
 I felt my heart beating in the dark alleyways.
 Glamorous, lethally dangerous, and full of intrigue, decadently captured by Chloe’s riveting writing.

-The plot goes like this.
-Juliette Cai and Roma Montagov, with a long-winded history of love and hate, are heirs from rival gangs with an intense blood feud.
+The plot goes: Juliette Cai and Roma Montagov, with a long-winded history of love and hate, are heirs from rival gangs with an intense blood feud.
 It’s 1926, and the political climate in Shanghai is tense as their city is being torn apart by foreigners.
 Shortly after flapper girl Juliette returns from her studies in America, madness spreads across the city, deaths stack up, and rumors of a monster spread.
 The heirs of the Scarlet Gang and The White Flowers have to put aside their blood feud to save their people.

 This story couldn’t have blended more seamlessly—the setting, plot, time period, and themes all meshing perfectly.
 A setting simultaneously nostalgic yet long left behind in vintage Shanghai, existing for such a brief yet pulsating moment in time, that it’s so incredibly easy to imagine as the grounds beneath it begin to rumble and stir, volatile and vivacious, a monster awakening beneath.
 The flair of the 20s, deceivingly glamorous yet beneath that something much more sinister.